 Christ Words articles are currently designed to provide both an explanation of what is hidden in the Greek of Christ's words and study material for those wishing to look more deeply at the original Greek.
 Below is a description of the material and resources in each article.

 The following describes the current detail format of articles.
-Earlier articles may have some of these sections, but are missing many of them.
+Earlier articles may have some of these sections but are missing many of them.
 Earlier posts are often like our "Hidden Meaning" section today with a sampling of vocabulary.
 Older posts are being rewritten to the new standard as time allows or questions arise from readers.

 In the current format, each article starts with the King James Version (KJV) of the verse.
-The number of the verse is linked to the BlueLetter Bible, and on-line resource which gives you a number of useful tools.
+The number of the verse is linked to the BlueLetter Bible and online resource which gives you a number of useful tools.
 You will be taken to this specific verse of the post.
 Click on "Tools" in front of the verse to call up a number of tools.
 There are two important tools.
 First is the Interlinear tool, which shows each word of the verse in the KJV order with accompanying Greek.
 We do not use this Greek for translation but for reference to see the Greek used by the KJV translators since it isn't always the same as the better Greek sources used today.
-The other valuable too is "Bibles" tool, which shows the verse as it is translated in a number of different Bibles versions.
-This allows us to see which versions kept closely to the KJV (most) and which have updated their version using better sources.
+The other valuable tool is "Bibles" tool, which shows the verse as it is translated in a number of different Bibles versions.
+This allows us to see which versions kept close to the KJV (most) and which have updated their version using better sources.

-Greek version of the verse from Tuft's Perseus project.
+The Greek version of the verse from Tuft's Perseus project.
 Each Greek word in this verse is linked to the Perseus project.
 The Greek verse usually has a different word order than the English.
 This is the word order used in the Vocabulary section of the post.
 You can click on these words to see all the possible interpretations of that set of Greek letters in the Perseus project.
 This is the source of information in the parsing and definitions in Vocabulary section.

 Literal Translation of the verse.
 This alternative translation serves a number of different purposes.
 Some are designed to show how differently a given set of Greek might be translated.
 Others fix "problems" with the KJV.
 Let's give a few examples of common examples of problems we will usually fix.
 First, if different Greek words are translated as the same English word in the KJV or the same Greek word is translated as different Greek words, the alternative will show English words that match the Greek.
 Sometimes, the KJV doesn't capture the correct tense of the verbs, sometimes because Greek tenses are more complex than English ones.
 The alternatives try to reflect the sense of the Greek tenses when possible.
 Finally, another common problem is that "religious" meanings of words are used in the KJV when such meanings would not have been the way that those words were "heard" by listeners in Christ's era.
 For example, the Greek word translated as "forgive" doesn't mean "forgive" in Greek.
 It means "to let go", "let fall," and similar meanings.